European Consortium of Microbial Resource Centres - EMbaRC

 9. Reports

-At the end of the stay, the user will write an activity report (maximum 4 pages).
-It presents a recapitulation of the training programme, the research objectives and used methodologies and gives a comprehensive description of the skills learned, research activities, results and conclusions.
+At the end of the stay, the user will write an activity report on a template provided during the stay.
+The report will address the research objectives and used methodologies, skills learned, research activities, results and conclusions.
+It will also give the opportunity to the user to evaluate the access.

 10. Publications